Get stories and expert advice on all things related to college and parenting.

 You probably are recalling a few incidents of your own right about now, ones that you look back on with amusement, although when they happened, you didn't find them so funny.
 College really is the training wheel period before real life begins.
-Here are some of the mundane but so-important areas of competence that our sons and daughters have mastered.
+Here are some of the mundane but so-important areas of competence that our students have mastered.

 I am proud to report my son is now a master of laundry.
 And not to brag, he can also iron!

 Now let’s consider what college students learn about the care of electronic devices, specifically computers and phones.
-When she was a senior, my friend’s daughter — actually one of the most responsible people I know — made the mistake of leaving her backpack in a cubby at the entrance to a restaurant.
+When she was a senior, my friend’s daughter (actually one of the most responsible people I know) made the mistake of leaving her backpack in a cubby at the entrance to a restaurant.
 The backpack, and with it her laptop, was stolen.
-As if that weren’t bad enough, her entire senior thesis was on the computer…and she didn't have a back up.
+Her entire senior thesis was on the computer…and she didn't have a back up.
 She had to rewrite the thesis — a very tough lesson to learn.

 My older son destroyed two laptops during his college years; apparently computers and beer do not mix well.
 Because he needed a computer for his schoolwork, we worked out a payment plan so that he could replace the laptop.